captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 I have to go to bed.
 ---
-I'm not mad at you.
+I’m not mad at you.
 ---
 ## SHARON:
-Robyn...
+Robyn…
 ---
 ## ROBYN:
 Good night.
 ---
-template: music
+template: noise
 guitar music
 ---
 template: noise